hkarthik7/News/README.md

 Adding to this, **News app** is `mobile friendly`.

+Here is the link to the app: [News] (https://hkarthik7.github.io/News)

 ## WHAT MAKES NEWS APP DIFFERENT

 **News app** holds a simple & clean layout and shows what is necessary in small chunks which makes it unique.